How Not to Piss Off New Yorkers

 “Speak up.
 Don’t be quiet.
 Don’t be shy or timid.
 Eye of the tiger.
 Get your elbows up and be aggressive.” - Jake Dell, Katz’s Deli

 Similarly, at McSorley’s, designate one person to take the whole table’s order.
-All they offer is “Light” and “Dark” so you don’t have to know your companions all that intimately to order on their behalf.
+All that's offered is “Light” and “Dark” beer, so you don’t have to know your companions all that intimately to order on their behalf.

 Always think small